luis12pez/Tableau-viz/README.md

 WORK IN PROGRESS

 Job posting database containing data about jobs related to "Data science and analytics" roles in the United States.
-It contains enough information about location, industry, type of posistion, skills/description and wages to develop visualizations capable of showing general insights about this industry.
+It contains enough information about location, industry, type of posistion, skills/description and wages to develop visualizations capable of showing general insights about the industry.